Azure/batch-shipyard/docs/12-batch-shipyard-configuration-global.md

       [Unix shell-style wildcard filters](https://docs.python.org/3.5/library/fnmatch.html)
       where only files matching a filter are included in the data transfer.
-      Filters specified in `include` have precedence over `exclude` described next. `include` can only have a maximum of 1 filter for ingress to Azure Blob Storage.
-In this example, all files ending in `.dat` are ingressed.
+      Filters specified in `include` have precedence over `exclude` described next.
     * (optional) `exclude` is an array of
       [Unix shell-style wildcard filters](https://docs.python.org/3.5/library/fnmatch.html)
       where files matching a filter are excluded from the data transfer.
-      Filters specified in `include` have precedence over filters specified in `exclude`. `exclude` cannot be specified for ingress into Azure Blob Storage.
-In this example, all files ending in `.bak` are skipped for ingress.
+      Filters specified in `exclude` have precedence over filters specified in `include`.
   * (required) `destination` property contains the following members:
     * (required or optional) `shared_data_volume` or `storage_account_settings`
       for data ingress to a GlusterFS volume or Azure Blob or File Storage.
 If